BDC Hamburger Icon

 Presenting your idea to investors is a delicate balance of sales, partnership, enthusiasm and vision.
 It’s essential to get straight to the point and convince investors to put their money and trust in your hands.
 If a CEO can’t make people care about their business in less than five minutes, they must return to the drawing board.

 Angel investors and venture capitalists look for signs that a company is worth their time and money.
-Revenue numbers, customer data, a solid marketing plan and positive business trends are critical.
+Revenue numbers, customer data, a solid marketing plan, positive business trends and a realistic business growth plan are critical.
 However, don’t rely on the numbers to do all the talking: Investors want entrepreneurs they can trust.

 Your investor pitch should weave together data with an engaging story that establishes that you’re an excellent, trustworthy leader with a capable team.